Boot.dev Blog ยป Work at Boot.dev

 By Lane Wagner on May 31, 2023

-We’re building the most fun, effective, and in-depth learning experience for aspiring backend developers.
+We’re building the smartest way to master backend development by tackling the hardest problem with e-learning: boredom.
 We’re a small team of developers who love to make the process of learning as fun and hands-on as it can be.

 • Backend: Go, Docker, k8s, Postgres, GCP, Pub/Sub

-• Frontend: Vue 3, TypeScript, Tailwind, Pinia, Vite, Netlify
+• Frontend: Nuxt/Vue 3, TypeScript, Tailwind, Pinia, Vite, Vercel

 We don’t know you yet, but if you’re going to enjoy working with us, you’ll probably have some of the following traits:

-• You’re a skilled developer who loves to teach and share your knowledge with others
+• You love to teach and share your knowledge with others

 • You enjoy working remotely most of the time